fsaltunyuva/CMPE252-LAB5/README.md

 **Important Notes**

-As a small **hint**: fseek()is used to move file pointer associated with a given file to a specific position.
+-As a small **hint**: fseek()is used to move file pointer associated with a given file to a specific position.

-You need to use fseek()function to add, update and delete any record in binary file.
+-You need to use fseek()function to add, update and delete any record in binary file.

-Note that parts are independent from each other so solution of each part does not require solution of other parts.
+-Note that parts are independent from each other so solution of each part does not require solution of other parts.
 Please check and see all the remaining VPL test cases on LMS while submitting.

-Notice that, in the skeleton code, we have provided implementation of the following functions which are needed to remain as they are:
+-Notice that, in the skeleton code, we have provided implementation of the following functions which are needed to remain as they are:

 **int main();**